emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/inverseTemp.md

 <p>

-Firstly, exclude outliers from the dataframe (outliers are define as those \>1.5 IQRs above or below the upper or lower quartile)
+Firstly, exclude outliers from the dataframe (outliers are defined as those \>1.5 IQRs above or below the upper or lower quartile)

 <details class="code-fold">